Skip to content

 Consideration is an essential aspect of forming a valid contract.
 Without it, you will not have a legal right alongside your agreement.
 For an agreement to have sufficient consideration, you will need an exchange of practical benefits or detriments.
 This does not have to be a good commercial agreement, as the courts will almost always protect a bad bargain.

-If you are unsure as to whether you have a valid contract and you are planning on taking another person to court, our experienced contract lawyers can assist as part of our LegalVision membership.
-For a low monthly fee, you will have unlimited access to lawyers to answer your questions on the differences between a deed and an agreement.
-Call us today on 0808 196 8584 or visit our membership page.
+If you are unsure as to whether you have a valid contract and you are planning on taking another person to court, LegalVision provides ongoing legal support for businesses through our fixed-fee legal membership.
+Our experienced contract lawyers help businesses manage contracts, employment law, disputes, intellectual property, and more, with unlimited access to specialist lawyers for a fixed monthly fee.
+To learn more about LegalVision’s legal membership, call 0808 196 8584 or visit our membership page.

 Frequently Asked Questions